 1) Most museums were closed for three of the eight days I was there.
 New Year’s Day, Three Kings’ Day, and Monday (in general anywhere in the world, most museums are closed on Mondays.)

 2) I spent an entire day – a great day – visiting relatives I had never met before.
 No regrets.
 Aunt Daniela and Uncle Bruno are great people, and I hope I didn’t offend Aunt Daniela by not liking her lasagna.
-Nothing personal, auntie; that shit’s just nasty, no matter who the cook is.
+Nothing personal, auntie; that stuff’s just nasty, regardless of who prepares it.

 I won’t say this of everyone in Italy – and nor is it true of every citizen of Rome – but in general, Romans aren’t the friendliest group of people.
 With apologies to Aunt Daniela and Uncle Bruno, and to my (non-Roman) Italian friends as well, most Romans just seem self-absorbed, even rude.
 Service in bars and restaurants is generally lousy, even with tipping becoming more common.
 The hostel staff – locals instead of backpackers, a bit unusual – was receptive but generally cold.
 A bus driver refused to point out my stop to me and even drove past it, despite my having pushed the red button.
 Perhaps he was having a bad day, but still – this has never happened to me anywhere else, ever.
 Perhaps most damning of all, a (different) hostel roommate went missing for over 24 hours until he returned to the room, head bandaged and bleeding heavily from a mugging on the subway platform the night before.
 He had no idea who mugged him, and the Carabinieri made no arrests.
 Passport, money, camera, backpack, winter coat…all gone.